Eppie Morrie [Child 223]

 cf. "Walter Lesly" [Child 296] (plot)

-NOTES [1209 words]: Like Willie Macintosh [Child 183; see comment there], the only known tune for this song is that given by Ewan MacColl. - (AS)
+NOTES [1210 words]: Like Willie Macintosh [Child 183; see comment there], the only known tune for this song is that given by Ewan MacColl. - (AS)

 Though we note the fragment collected from Jimmy McBeath, which was not known to Bronson.
 MacColl, p.
 67, claims to have learned the song from his father, who was dead by the time anyone was interested in documenting MacColl's repertoire.
 In MacColl-PersonalChoice, p.
-68, MacColl claimed to have from his father William Miller and from Samuel Wylie.
+68, MacColl claimed to have it from his father William Miller and from Samuel Wylie.

 To give MacColl credit, if he did shape this tune, it's a great one.
 But he may have speeded it up.
 MacColl, p.
 270, says that this was one of the first four songs he ever recorded, in 1950, for release on 78s.
 All four songs he wanted to sing were too long for a 78, to the disgust of the recording technicians, and MacColl started singing the songs breathlessly fast.